Universal Studios Islands of Adventure

 As an enthusiastic fan of all things Potter, I really wanted to like Forbidden Journey.
 Unfortunately, I found the story was far too disjointed to make any sense; it seemed like random flashes of different aspects of the magical world stitched together in a way that was almost incoherent.
-For me the best bit of the whole experience was the room full of talking paintings in the queue area; while I would like to ride again at some stage to give it a second chance, I don't think I'd wait more than fifteen minutes for the privilege.
+For me the best bit of the whole experience was the room full of talking paintings.
+I would very much like to try it again at some stage in the future, but I honestly don't think I'd wait more than fifteen minutes for the privilege.

 Queues had yet to build up at Dragon Challenge, so I caught one lap on each side.
 These rides used to operate in tandem, with three near-miss moments providing spectacular visuals for riders and observers alike.
-Unfortunately, after ten years of doing this they have been modified to dispatch separately, and while they're still good rides it is nevertheless not the same.
-On my way towards the exit I took a quick look at the status of Incredible Hulk, but with a ninety minute wait I decided to call it a day instead.
+Unfortunately, despite ten years of safe operation they have recently been modified to dispatch separately, and while both tracks deliver good rides the experience is far short of what it used to be.
+On my way towards the exit I took a quick look at the status of Incredible Hulk, but with a ninety minute wait I decided to move on to my next stop instead.

 Legoland Florida

-America has too many lawyers, and some of them appear to work for the Lego group.
+America has too many lawyers, and a tranche of them appear to work for the Lego group.
 The following text is reproduced intact from the receipt given to me after I paid the twelve dollar parking fee.
 The word ridiculous springs to mind.

 Customer and Operator agree this is a license to park only, no bailment is created.
 In accepting this contract, Customer agrees to use Operator's lot or garage at Customer's own risk.
 The Owners and Operators of this parking facility hereby specifically disclaim any responsibility, express or implied, to protect against the loss or damage to your vehicle or its contents.
 No employee or agent may enlarge our liability hereunder orally or otherwise.
 Vehicles containing illicit drugs, firearms, open alcohol bottles, explosives, or other hazardous or dangerous items are not permitted and may be removed at the owner's expense.
 It is also unlawful to leave children or pets unattended in vehicles.
 Parking in this facility shall constitute an acknowledgement and acceptance of the conditions on your right to use our parking facility.
 Note hours of operation and posted rates.
 Parking area closes one hour after LEGOLAND RESORT closes.
 Vehicles remaining in the parking area thereafter are subject to being towed away at the owner's expense.
 Please lock your vehicle and take your keys.
 WHEN YOU PARK YOUR VEHICLE IN AN UNOCCUPIED SPACE, YOU AGREE THAT IT IS AT YOUR SOLE RISK, THAT YOU WILL LOCK YOUR CAR, AND THAT POSSESSION AND CONTROL OF THE VEHICLE AND CONTENTS ARE YOURS.

-These same minds appear to have done a job on the Island in the Sky observation platform, the only such ride I've come across where guests are required to remain seated at all times.
+These same minds appear to have done a job on the Island in the Sky observation platform, the only such ride I've come across where guests are required to remain seated at all times despite the posted language on the signage which states that standing up is permitted.
 Better yet, the island has been covered in black netting, presumably to stop people throwing things from it.
 It is a sad reflection on the American legal system when this ride cannot operate in the same way as similar attractions everywhere else in the world.

-The first coaster I found was the Dragon, and this immediately presented me with an interesting conundrum.
-Though it incorporates the track of the original Okechobee Rampage, this coaster has been extended substantially.
-Most of the change is the addition of a dark ride section, but there's additional coaster track too.
-Does that make it a new credit?
-From there I went to LEGO TECHNIC Test Track, a mouse coaster that was taken out of Legoland Windsor following neighbour complaints about noise.
+The first coaster I found was the Dragon, a ride that incorporates the track of the original Okechobee Rampage but extends it significantly with a large dark ride section at the start.
+The question of whether or not this makes it a new credit is one that enthusiasts will likely debate for eternity; in my case, I decided against counting it a second time.
+From there I went to Project X, a mouse coaster that was removed from Legoland Windsor following neighbour complaints about noise.
 It was running well today, and it was good to see that the unwieldy scream shields that it operated with in England have been removed.

 I'm dreaming of a white Christmas was playing over the PA system as I left the park, making me wonder about the optimism of park staff.
 Having said that, some parts of Florida actually did get a dusting of snow on Christmas Day in 2004; maybe a few more years of climate change might make this wish more realistic.